mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-6-9-Appendices.md_toc.md

         -   [Concluding remarks on debugging and revision](#concluding-remarks-on-debugging-and-revision)
     -   [Unplaced - but needed.](#unplaced---but-needed.)
+        -   [Vignette 7 -- `.map` -- Dialogue of use of physical maps at
+            the start of session
+            X](#vignette-7-.map-dialogue-of-use-of-physical-maps-at-the-start-of-session-x)
     -   [Perhaps delete?](#perhaps-delete)
         -   [Appendix 5.x - Community norming in playtesting - DROP THIS
             ONE